Rebecca0-12/Rebecca0-12/README.md

 ## About

-I build modern websites and web applications with a focus on clean design, usability, and performance.
+I'm a certified Frontend Developer who builds modern websites and web applications with a focus on clean design, usability, and performance.
 My goal is simple: create products that feel polished, solve real problems, and leave a lasting impression.

-I'm currently expanding into full-stack development, learning what it takes to build complete applications—from the interface people see to the systems working behind the scenes.
-Every project is an opportunity to improve my craft, explore new ideas, and raise the standard of what I build.
+I'm currently expanding into full-stack development, building the skills needed to create complete applications—from the interface people see to the systems working behind the scenes.
+Every project is an opportunity to improve my craft and raise the standard of what I build.

 ---